largest brokerage firms 2026

 The Largest Brokerage Firms

-Certainly, the rise of many smaller firms in recent years (brokerages like Webull and Robinhood) has led to some adjustments to the list of largest brokerage firms in 2025 in terms of the number of accounts and client assets.
-A company can get on our list of largest brokerages in the US by number of accounts, assets under management, growth, or total client assets.
+The rapid rise of several newer brokerages in recent years—companies such as Webull and Robinhood—has also influenced the rankings of the largest brokerage firms in 2026, both in terms of account totals and client assets.
+A brokerage firm can appear on our list of the largest U.S. brokers based on several measures, including growth, number of accounts, assets under management, or overall client assets.

 Rating